megmaggiemj/Project-1/readme.md

 Essentially I'd like my portfolio site to reflect my personality.
 A bit of whimsy, a little chaos, and at least one personal fact you didn’t really need to know.
 Also really clean code.

 I'll be including at least one animated element.
 Preferably the words "Hello World" rotating around a profile picture.
-I'd also like to have the page. in the mobile view, navigation will be a dropdown hamburger menu and the project section will be a scroll arrow (idk if that's the correct term...)
+In the mobile view, navigation will be a dropdown hamburger menu and the project section will be a scroll arrow (idk if that's the correct term...)

 here are a few keywords and ideas I'm using as inspiration on the design so far.
 I'm sure this will change though!